dtmlinh/Linh.Dinh/website/docs/about.md

 title: About
 ---

-I'm pursuing an [M.S. in Computational Analysis and Public Policy](https://capp.uchicago.edu/) at The University of Chicago, where I study computer science, data science, and public policy.
+I'm pursuing an [M.S. in Computational Analysis and Public Policy](https://capp.uchicago.edu/) at the University of Chicago, where I study computer science, data science, and public policy.

 My interests lie in the applications of data science and machine learning methods that aim to address healthcare and environmental issues.
 I am currently a value-based payment models intern at the University of Chicago Medicine.
 In this role, I create reportings and dashboards to support various value-based health programs.